 A Manager can come to the U.S. in a branch office on the L-1A

 If you are a manager, and later want to get your green card, you can quickly obtain your green card as a Multinational Manager.
 Otherwise, you would come in as ‘specialized knowledge’ on the L-1B.

 With an L-1, you can apply for the Green Card

 Otherwise, if you are not a manager, and decide you want your green card, you can apply for ‘Labor Certification’ while you have your Intracompany Transferee Visa.

 Your spouse and unmarried children can come to the United States once your visa is approved.
 Additionally, you children can go to school in the United States without a problem.

 There are two major types of L Visa.
-First, is the L-1A which are managerial and executive in nature.
-The other type would be the L-1B which deals with intracompany transferees that have what is known as ‘specialized knowledge’.
+Firstly, is the L1A which are managerial and executive in nature.
+Secondly, the other type would be the L1B which deals with intracompany transferees that have what is known as ‘specialized knowledge’.

 “After the L-1, you might qualify for the EB-1A Multinational Manager for the Green Card.”—Brian D. Lerner, Immigration Lawyer